TsaNikola/A-Web-based-Social-Network-for-Movie-Fans/README.md

 # A-Web-based-Social-Network-for-Movie-Fans
-A website in Laravel that has information about movies based on TMDB
+A website in Laravel that has information about movies.
+It uses TMDB API to get the needed info.